 Cannabidiol (CBD) is classified as a dangerous drug in Hong Kong.
 Products containing CBD are prohibited under the Dangerous Drugs Ordinance, and offenders will be subject to a maximum penalty of imprisonment and a fine.
 Click here to find out more.

-Passengers transferring or transiting in Hong Kong (without passing through immigration control) are not required to present proof of a pre-departure nucleic acid test and follow the quarantine measures stated above.
+Passengers transferring or transiting in Hong Kong (without passing through immigration control) are not required to present proof of a pre-departure nucleic acid test stated above.
 Visit the website of the Hong Kong International Airport for more details.

 Sea-to-air and air-to-sea ferry transfer services between the SkyPier of Hong Kong International Airport and Macao will resume starting from 30 December 2022.
 Visit the website of the Hong Kong International Airport for more details.